GuptaTanisha/Covid_tracker_for_Bharat/README.md

 # Bharat's Covid tracker

-A covid tracker which call API to fetch data.
+A covid tracker which calls API to fetch data.
 Created using React.js, Material UI, Chart.js and axios.

 API Used: https://api.rootnet.in/covid19-in/stats/history